farhan11anh/cmlabs-frontend-internship-test/README.md

 5. Run the application by opening the index.html file in the project directory.
 6. The web page will open in your browser.

-## fitur
+## feature
-1. Menampilkan data kategori makanan
+1. Displays food category data
-2. Menampilkan Makanan berdasarkan kategori
+2. Display Food by category
-3. Display Makanan secara detail terdapat resep dan cara membuat, dilengkapi dengan video
+3. Food Display in detail there are recipes and how to make, equipped with videos